-In 2017 the economy across the world crashed.
-Everything- including food and resources like oil- is in limited supply.
-Both the Police and the Military have power and control, making the rules.
-This government also owns and maintains TV programs, including a sickening game called The Running Man, which is currently the highest-rated show.
-The Running Man is a live broadcast where selected individuals must try and stay alive while running from many ruthless killers.
-Any form of resistance against the state has remained secret.
+In 2017, the global economy has crashed.
+Everything, including food and resources like oil, is in limited supply.
+Both the police and the military hold power and control, enforcing the rules.
+This government also owns and operates television programs, including a disturbing game show called The Running Man, which is currently the highest-rated program on air.
+The Running Man is a live broadcast where selected individuals must try to survive while being hunted by ruthless killers.
+Any form of resistance against the state remains hidden from the public.

-Combining many genres such as action, thriller, sci-fi and comedy (especially when it comes from the many cheesy one-liners from Arnold Schwarzenegger), The Running Man is an entertaining blast.
-The first act also moves at an incredible pace, and it’s not long until we see our leading hero forced to play a deadly game.
-Sci-fi concepts and visuals are a significant strength here.
-The film is highly creative in many areas; after all, it is set in the so-called future year of 2017.
-The world has gritty tones, and some aspects are highly futuristic, including the clothing the many characters wear throughout.
-The Running Man as a game itself is straightforward but, again, creative.
-While movie lovers have seen this done many times by now, this was exciting and fresh in 1987.
+Combining multiple genres such as action, thriller, sci-fi, and comedy, particularly from Arnold Schwarzenegger’s many cheesy one-liners, The Running Man is an entertaining blast from start to finish.
+The first act moves at an incredible pace, and it doesn’t take long before our leading hero is forced into a deadly game.
+The film’s sci-fi concepts and visuals are a significant strength, showcasing a gritty vision of the year 2017, as envisioned in the future.
+Its world is dark and atmospheric, with highly futuristic touches, including the unique clothing worn by many of the characters.
+The Running Man game itself is straightforward yet inventive.
+While modern audiences have seen similar concepts countless times, this was bold, exciting, and fresh back in 1987.

 7.1/10